robfatland/mocean/README.md

 ### How to play **steps**

-* Open a browser and in the address bar type in `http://localhost:8080/steps`
+- Open a browser and in the address bar type in `http://localhost:8080/steps`

-This should produce text output `welcome to the rudimentary steps game`.
+    - This should produce text output `welcome to the rudimentary steps game`
+- You can include additional information by typing in `http://localhost:8080/steps?message=hello fellow sentients`

 ## Cloud steps